 What You’ll Do | Overview

-You’ll whisk dry ingredients, combine wet ingredients, fold in finely grated carrots, divide the batter evenly between three 8-inch pans, and bake until just set.
+Divide the batter evenly between three 8-inch pans, smooth the tops, and bake until just set in the center.

 Frosting Philosophy